-Now that you’re aware of the advantages and disadvantages of dentures and dental implants, you might be inclined to think you’re fully equipped to cast the die in regards to which solution to choose.
-However, with so many things on the line, like your overall health and self-esteem, we suggest you consult your dentist before reaching a decision.
+Now that you’re aware of the advantages and disadvantages of dentures and dental implants, you might be inclined to think you’re fully equipped to cast the die in regard to which solution to choose; however, with so many things on the line (such as your overall health and self-esteem), we suggest you consult your dentist before reaching a decision.

 One final piece of advice: Although dentures sometimes can be difficult to adjust to, a denture adhesive can make the adjusting period so much easier.
 Fixodent’s denture adhesives not only provide you with a strong hold and tight food seal, but they also help you fight bad breath with antibacterial action.

 Dentures and Implants: FAQs

 Is it better to get dentures or implants?